steviegt6/prvsm/README.md

 Prism (stylized **prvsm**) is an experimental Terraria mod that tries to accomplish two tasks:

-1. bring OpenGl's GLSL shader language to FNA,
+1. bring OpenGL's GLSL shader language to FNA,
 2. and integrate SPIRV-Cross for loading SPIR-V bytecode.

 **USE AT YOUR OWN RISK:** This is hacky and works in an atypical manner; this is officially supported by neither FNA nor MojoShader.